4rlm/crm_formatter/README.md

 #### 3. Optional Arguments *OA*
 ##### A class can be instantiated with optional arguments *OA*.
-  * OA accepts data in the hash datatype, aka 'keyword-args'.
+  * OA house the criteria by which you'd like to scrub your data.
-  * Available Web OA: url_flags, link_flags, href_flags, extension_flags, length_min, length_max
+  * Each is either 'Pos' or 'Neg', for more accurate reporting of your scrubbing results.
-  * 'Flag' is for 'Red Flags', or a list of criteria to compare with.
+  * List of available Web OA is below, and each accepts data in the hash datatype, aka 'keyword-args'.
   * For example, you might want to know which URLs contain 'twitter', 'facebook', or 'linkedin' either to focus on developing a list of business social media links, or perhaps you want to use such a list to better avoid such links.
   * *OA is currently only available for the Web class.*
   * *Address OA & Phone OA will be available in a future release.*